brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 ## Collecting data with Angular Reactive Forms

 Forms in Angular take the standard capabilities of the HTML based forms and add an orchestration layer to help with creating custom form controls, and to supply great validation experiences.
 There are two parts to an Angular Reactive form, the objects that live in the component to store and manage the form, and the visualization of the form that lives in the template.

+In this section you'll:

+* Learn how to register Angular's Reactive Forms.
+* Build a form model to store the form data and reflect it in the component template.
+* Use an NgIf directive to conditionally add and remove elements.

 ### Creating a checkout page